omise/omise-ios/README.md

 let omiseSDK = OmiseSDK(publicKey: "omise_public_key")
 ```

-You can also setup and use `shared` instance of `OmiseSDK` in your code:
+You can also set up and use a `shared` instance of `OmiseSDK` in your code:
 ```swift
 OmiseSDK.shared = omiseSDK
 ```

-If you cloned this project to your local hard drive, you can checkout the `ExampleApp.xcodeproj`.
+If you cloned this project to your local hard drive, you can check out `ExampleApp.xcodeproj`.

 ### Opn Payments API

 The SDK currently
-supports 2 main categories of requests: **Tokenizing a
+supports two main categories of requests: **Tokenizing a
 Card** and **Creating a Payment Source**.

 #### Creating a card token

 Normally, merchants must not send credit or debit card data to their own
 servers.
 To collect a card payment from a
-customer, merchants will need to first *tokenize* the card data using the
+customer, merchants must first *tokenize* the card data using the
 Opn Payments API and then use the generated token in place of the card
 data.
 You can tokenize card data by creating and initializing
 a `CreateTokenPayload.Card` as follows: